 Step 1: Applying for the visit

 This form explains the terms and conditions of visiting your sponsored child.
-You will need to affirm that you have read and agree to comply with the World Vision Australia policies, and that you recognise the limitations of World Vision Australia's liability.
+You will need to read and agree to comply with the World Vision Australia policies, and that you recognise the limitations of World Vision Australia's liability.

 World Vision's child protection policy states our commitment to being a child-safe organisation that supports the safety of children in their communities.
 All World Vision employees and supporters who visit sponsored children must have a current police clearance.
 This assists in our commitment to protect children from potential abuse; it also protects employees and sponsors.

-Some countries, such as India and Vietnam, may require further information such as passport details.
-Additional forms will be sent to you if this is the case.
+Some countries, such as Laos and Vietnam, may require further information such as passport details.
+Additional forms may be sent to you if this is the case.